Switzerland Bern City- the fairy land

 Bern is the capital of Switzerland.
 In 1983 the town became a UNESCO World Heritage Site.
 In 2010 it was ranked as the world’s top ten cities for best quality of life.

 The travel to this historic town of Bern city was an optional tour for the group.
 It’s a living town with residents, thus no admission fee is needed.
 Our guide, however, charges USD$70 per person, just to bring us there for a 6 hours walk.
 Despite the high charges, non of the 30 tour mates opted out.
-We count ourselves lucky for joining the trip, for it emerged as one of the happiest place we had been in our Europe tour.
+We count ourselves lucky for joining the trip, for it emerged as one of the happiest place we had travelled in our 15 days Paris, Switzerland, Germany trip.

 The town is a tourist attraction, with lots of shops, dinning outlets and souvenirs.
 Walking down the cobbled street is likened to be in Disneyland, all of us were elated and started to run about like children firing off the cameras.
 We were not the lone group who felt so, everywhere we had been, tourists, young or old, were busy with their cameras.
 Do not forget to enjoy the artistic decorated facades.
 All said, a 6 hours walked at Bern city was hardly sufficient to feel its ‘heartbeat’.